aagon/Statapp_in_the_shadow/README.md

 It is for the time being impossible to put these 24 databases together, as the amount and type of variables change significantly over the period.

-The full concatenation is only possible on a subset of variables that are present and nonidentical to 0 in all periods.
+Concatenation is only possible on a subset of variables that are present and nonidentical to 0 in all periods.
 I have not been able to determine the biggest subset that respects that condition.
 So the concatenation will only be possible once one valid subset has been determined.